yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 The different layers of this pyramid all rely on data.
 For example, sensors on cars can lead to the wisdom that allows drivers to bypass congestion:

-* **Data:** Sensors (cameras) monitor the road and receive signals from the photons that reflect off the surface of their environment
+* **Data:** Sensors monitor the road and receive signals from the photons that reflect off the surface of their environment
 * **Information:** Sensor data is used to extract meaningful information about the speed of the moving objects and their relative positions
 * **Knowledge:** Information is contextualized and distilled into knowledge, telling the drivers on the road via over-the-air ​updates that the road may be congested due to a crash
 * **Wisdom:** Knowledge allows drivers to take an alternative route